 LUWIZ

-Why GEO is a game-changer in B2B SaaS
+Why GEO changes the game for B2B SaaS

 The B2B buying cycle is long, technical and involves several decision-makers.
-Each one researches independently before sharing a shortlist.
-That research is shifting from traditional search engines to AI assistants.
-When an LLM answers a buying question, it does not return a results page: it formulates an answer and cites a few sources.
+Each does their own research before sharing a shortlist.
+That research is shifting from classic search engines to AI assistants.
+When an LLM answers a buying question, it doesn't return a page of results: it formulates an answer and cites a few sources.
 Being in that answer means entering consideration.
-Being absent from it means never existing for the buyer, even with an excellent product.
+Being absent means never existing for the buyer, even with an excellent product.

 900M+